Mbodin/1Jeu1Ko/README.md

 Sharing is also welcomed (suggested hashtag #1Jeu1Ko).
 Enjoy!

-This README’s size is 338 bytes.
+This README's size is 344 bytes.